 If you’re vegetarian and looking for plant-based foods, tofu, legume, lentils and nuts are all great sources of protein, so make sure your diet includes adequate serves of these.

 Are Protein Shakes and Bars Useful in our Diet?

 Having a protein shake or bar after your weights session can be a great way to get an instant boost, with studies showing that consuming protein immediately after exercise sends it to your muscles more quickly.
 But don’t overdo it, warns Georgie.
 Ideally, she says, try to consume protein from real food after a workout if you’re able to.
 “You have a two hour post-workout window in which you gain the benefits of taking in protein quickly,” she says.

-Be kind to your kidneys and don’t overload them with protein, says Georgie: “You’re better off limiting bars or shakes to not more than one or two per day and trying to get most of your protein from real food instead.”
+Be kind to your kidneys and don’t overload them with protein, says Georgie: “You’re better off limiting bars or shakes to just a few times per week (if needed) and trying to get most of your protein from real food instead.”

 Still not quite sure what you should be eating in terms of a healthy nutritional breakdown?
 The 12WBT Nutrition Plans are designed to do all the thinking for you.

 8 thoughts on “The Problem With High Protein Diets”

 This article is amazing in its inaccuracies.
 What are the signs that a high protein diet is having adverse affects.
 I never eat carbs – which are never needed by the body- and I eat high protein and fats which humans thrive on.
 I Feel amazing and it’s backed by science.